 Section 3.0.4.3 (Conceptual Framework for Assessing Effects from Acoustic and Explosive Activities) provides additional information on potential pathways for long-term consequences.
-Mortality removes an individual fish from the population and injury reduces the fitness of an individual.
+Mortality removes an individual fish from the population and injury can reduce the fitness of an individual.
 Few studies have been conducted on any long-term consequences from repeated hearing loss, stress, or behavioral reactions in fishes due to exposure to loud sounds (Hawkins et al., 2015; Popper & Hastings, 2009a; Popper et al., 2014).
+Short et al. (2020) studied the effect of a pulsed, acoustically random noise exposure (60-2,000 Hz) on the swimming behavior of a captive shoaling species (Eurasian minnows).
+In response to the noise exposure, group responses were more consistent in their escape behavior (e.g., startled, consistent speed, less erratic path, stronger group cohesion, more synchronized orientation) compared to fish tested individually.
+Similar to the antipredator defense strategies, individual shoaling fish benefit from being in a group.

 Repeated exposures of an individual to multiple sound-producing activities over a season, year, or life stage could cause reactions with costs that can accumulate over time to cause long-term consequences for the individual.
 These long-term consequences may affect the survivability of the individual, or if impacting enough individuals may have population-level effects, including alteration from migration paths, avoidance of important habitat, or even cessation of foraging or reproductive behavior (Hawkins et al., 2015).
-Conversely, some animals habituate to or become tolerant of repeated exposures over time, learning to ignore a stimulus that in the past has not accompanied any overt threat.
+For example, Soudijn et al. (2020) attempted to design a theoretical population consequences model without quantitative data on sound exposure levels.
+Atlantic cod energy expenditure, food intake, mortality rate, and reproductive output were analyzed in order to assess cod's potential impacts from sound exposure.
+The model predicted decreased food intake, increased energy expenditure, and decreased population growth rate as a result of increased continuous noise.
+Models such as these are common among other taxa and often times come to similar conclusions.
+Conversely, some animals may habituate to or become tolerant of repeated exposures over time, learning to ignore a stimulus that in the past has not accompanied any overt threat.
 In fact, Sivle et al. (2016) predicted that exposures to sonar at the maximum levels tested would only result in short-term disturbance and would not likely affect the overall population in sensitive fishes such as Atlantic herring.